Recycling bins are found in all residence halls and most other buildings on campus.

 Keeping the recycling stream pure is essential to maximizing our ability to recycle!
 Please know what CAN and what CAN’T be recycled and how to avoid contaminating an otherwise productive recycling program.

-A brief list of recyclable materials.
 Please rinse out containers and remove caps and lids before recycling.
-For specific questions, contact ECO (firstname.lastname@example.org).
+For specific questions, contact the Office of Green Initiatives.

-*Kenyon accepts plastics #1-5.
-This includes soft drink bottles, milk jugs, laundry detergent, shampoo bottles, and yogurt containers.
-Check the number within the recycling symbol to determine if it is an appropriate plastic.
+*Kenyon accepts plastics #1 & #2.
+This includes soft drink bottles, milk jugs, laundry detergent and shampoo bottles; generally containers with smaller openings than bodies.
+Check the number in the recycling symbol to determine if it is an appropriate plastic.

 There are some items that cannot be recycled at this time on campus:

 Plastic Solo cups (#6 plastic)